chayanee19/DataScience/README.md

 # Data Science Portfolio

 Welcome to my **Data Science Portfolio**.

-This repository is a collection of my work in **data analysis, data science, machine learning, statistical analysis, and data visualization**.
+This repository is a collection of my work in **data analysis, data science, statistical analysis, machine learning, data visualization, and biomedical data science**.

-I use this repository to document my projects, analytical approaches, and the skills I have developed throughout my academic and personal projects.
+I use this repository to document my projects, analytical approaches, and the skills I have developed through academic and personal projects.

+My approach focuses not only on building models, but also on **understanding problems, preparing and analyzing data, identifying patterns, evaluating results, and communicating findings clearly**.

 ---

-## About Me
+# About Me

-I am a **Biomedical Data Science master's student** with an interest in using data to understand complex problems and improve decision-making.
+I am a **Biomedical Data Science master's student** with an interest in using data to understand complex problems and support better decision-making.

 My background combines **biomedical science, data analysis, programming, and statistical methods**.
-I enjoy working with data from the initial cleaning and exploration stages through to modeling, visualization, and interpretation.
+I enjoy working with data from cleaning and exploration through to statistical analysis, machine learning, visualization, and interpretation.

 My main interests include: